syk-hub/yelp-nlp-sql-analysis/README.md

 - `sample_business.csv` (≈100 rows)
 - `sample_review.csv` (≈300 rows)

+- Sample data (100 businesses, 300 reviews) is stored in data/raw_data/
+and regenerates automatically from the SQL script in notebooks/.

 These demonstrate the **pipeline** (ETL → SQL → analysis/NLP).
 Counts and charts will **not** match the full dataset.